SyedIbrahimHamza/Login-System/README.md

 Username
 Password

-The username is then checked to make sure it does not already exist in the users dictionary.
+The username is checked to make sure it does not already exist in the users dictionary.

 Example
 Enter your choice (1 or 2): 1